linemanjs/lineman-docs/app/pages/understanding-lineman/grunt-task-lifecycle.md

 #### Task Lifecycle

-Lineman provides a small abstraction layer around Grunts task automation features.
+Lineman is a thin abstraction layer on top of Grunt's task automation features.
 Lineman comes with a number of [default tasks](https://github.com/testdouble/lineman/blob/master/config/application.coffee#L11...L14) that have been pre-configured.
-These tasks are organized into buckets that make up the core lifecycle of Lineman as it acts in development and production:
+These tasks are organized into lifecycle phases that identify at which point during the build each task should run.
+Those phases can be illustrated as a set of ordered tasks, like this:

 ```coffeescript
 appTasks: